Hearing Aid or Amplifier: Which Is Right For You?

 Factors to Consider

-When choosing between a hearing aid and an amplifier, there are several additional factors to consider.
-Besides the extend of hearing loss these factors include your lifestyle and communication needs, insurance coverage, and the cost of the device.
+When deciding between a hearing aid and an amplifier, there are several factors to consider to ensure you choose the best device for your individual needs.
+These factors include your lifestyle and communication needs, insurance coverage, and the price of the device.

 Lifestyle and Communication Needs